ningrao/notes/js.md

 - array > object indexing > switch > if/then

 ## task queue
-* macrotasks: setTimeout, setInterval, setImmediate, requestAnimationFrame, I/O, UI rendering
+* macrotasks (new event loop): setTimeout, setInterval, setImmediate, requestAnimationFrame, I/O, UI rendering
 * microtasks: process.nextTick, Promises, Object.observe, MutationObserver

+## prototype
 - base classes' prototype is a special instance of that class;
  * Function.prototype is function which accepts any arguments and returns undefined;